Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: Experimental Results

 With the extreme crowd density scenario, Ancilia begins to struggle.
 None of the systems are able to achieve above 30 FPS even with a single camera, putting full throughput action recognition out of reach.
-Server A is able to achieve above 20 FPS with 2 nodes (but notably not with 1) and Workstation is able to do so with 1 or 2 nodes.
-Both Server A and Workstation can maintain above 15 FPS at 4 nodes, but both drop to around 9 and 6 FPS at 6 and 8 nodes, respectively. \cite{ActionSurvey} argues that 5 FPS is suitable for tacking pedestrians, and while that is true, high-level tasks that rely on detailed human motion, such as action recognition and anomaly detection, often struggle for accuracy when running below 10 FPS.
+Server A is able to achieve above 20 FPS with 2 nodes (but notably not with 1) and Workstation fall short even with 1 node.
+Both Server A and Workstation can maintain above 10 FPS at 4 nodes, but both drop to around 6 and 4 FPS at 6 and 8 nodes, respectively. \cite{ActionSurvey} argues that 5 FPS is suitable for tacking pedestrians, and while that is true, high-level tasks that rely on detailed human motion, such as action recognition and anomaly detection, often struggle for accuracy when running below 10 FPS.
 Another issue is with the increased latency.
-Running only 1 node, Server A and Workstation have latencies of 36 seconds and 25 seconds respectively, which is suitable for many surveillance applications, but might be too much for those that require sharper response times.
-The latency increase to over 2 minutes for both systems with 8 nodes.
+Running 6+ nodes, Server A and Workstation have latencies over 20 seconds, which is suitable for many surveillance applications, but might be too much for those that require sharper response times.
 Combined with the low throughput, it becomes difficult to recommend running more than 4 nodes on a single system with Ancilia when operating under extreme crowd density, expect for applications where low throughput and high latency are not as much of a concern.
-Server B is unable to achieve 15 FPS, but does stay above 10 FPS for both 1 and 2 nodes, making it suitable for half throughput in anomaly detection.
-However, the latencies of 44 and 48 seconds might be too much for some applications.
-This is the extreme scenario, and it understandably provides quite the challenge for real-time execution.
+Server B is unable to achieve 30 FPS, but does stay around 15 FPS for both 1 and 2 nodes, making it suitable for half throughput in action recognition and anomaly detection.

+Interestingly, with extreme crowd density we start to see unusual behavior with both Servers having worse performance with a singe node than they do with 2 nodes.
+This is likely caused by the abundance of CPU resources available to them with their dual CPU configuration and a single node being unable to fully utilize them.
+As such, the behavior of both servers in the extreme crowd density scenario does not start to match the expected behavior and mimic the other systems until multiple nodes are being run simultaneously.
+This behavior is not too concerning, considering it does not make sense to purchase such a high-end server class machine for only running a single local node, when a more latency focused workstation would be both cheaper and more effective.

 Overall, Ancilia is able to meet the needs of high-level cognitive tasks while still achieving performance suitable for real-time intelligent surveillance applications.
 Exact performance is dependent on both the hardware used and the intensity of the scene, but these results show that even for the most extreme of scenarios, Ancilia can be used to provide intelligent assistance to surveillance applications.